 For Utah residents, you have to pick your species and the draw odds are tough.
 The application fee is only $10 so it makes sense to pick one and begin applying.
 Residents and nonresidents, whether you have no points or 20 years’ worth, this article will cover everything you need to know to apply for once-in-a-lifetime species in Utah in 2017.

 Note: The application deadline for all moose, sheep, goat and bison hunts is March 2.
 You can apply online or by phoning any UDWR Division Office.

 Why Utah for sheep, moose, goat, bison

 • Utah has huntable populations for all of the once-in-a-lifetime species, vast amounts of public land, and a high rate for hunt success.

 • Utah’s draw system gives every applicant some chance to draw a once-in-a-lifetime permit.
 While it may be a slight chance, it’s still a chance.

 • Utah is one of the few states to offer desert bighorn sheep permits to nonresidents.
-If this is a bucket list species for you, apply in Utah!

 • There is ample time to hunt; the bulk of the hunts are at least a month long and some are much longer.

 • Utah has some of the best mountain goat hunting in the Lower 48.